SilvioGiandol/SilvioGiandol/README.md

 - 👋 Hi, I’m Silvio
-- 👀 I’m interested in Deep learning
+- 👀 I’m interested in Mechatronics and Robotics
-- 🌱 I’m currently learning visual servoing for manipulators
 - 📫 How to reach me: sg7178@nyu.edu

 <!---